obnoxxx/pandoc-beamer-example/pres.md

 # creating slides

-various standard options:
+various "standard" options:

 - powerpoint
 - google slides
 - etc

-- pdf files in slideshow mode
+PDF  files with the viewer  slideshow mode

-advantages of pdfs:
+advantages of PDFs:

 - share read-only
-- can be produced from human-readable input
+- can be produced from human-readable input (avoid wusiwyg)

 # how to produce PDF  slide decks